tidepool-org/development/cmd/README.md

 We explain these below.
 If any of these are incorrect, please amend the file accordingly.

 ### GitHub
-In order to update your Git configuration repo will the tags of new versions of Docker images that you use, you will need to provide a [GitHub personal access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) that provides write access to the GitHub configuration repository:
+In order to update your Git configuration repo will the tags of new versions of Docker images that you use, you must provide a [GitHub personal access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) that provides write access to the GitHub configuration repository:

 ```bash